The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Design

 \subsection{Complete Workflows}

 We explain the complete workflows of writes, normal reads, degraded reads, and full-drive recovery of \sysname.

-\paragraph{Writes.} To issue a write request (identified by an LBA), \sysname checks whether the write request is a small or large one based on the write size, and writes accordingly the data to an in-flight stripe in memory for small chunks or large chunks (\S\ref{subsec:hybrid}).
+\para{Writes.} To issue a write request (identified by an LBA), \sysname checks whether the write request is a small or large one based on the write size, and writes accordingly the data to an in-flight stripe in memory for small chunks or large chunks (\S\ref{subsec:hybrid}).
 If a new data chunk is available, \sysname issues a Zone Append or Zone Write command to write the chunk and block metadata based on the chunk's position in the stripe and the RAID scheme.
 When an in-flight stripe contains $k$ data chunks, \sysname encodes them to generate $m$ parity chunks and their block metadata.
 It then issues a Zone Append or Zone Write command for each of the parity chunks to its respective zone.
-Only after all the chunks of a stripe are persisted, \sysname updates the L2P table with the corresponding LBAs and PBAs as well as acknowledges the completion of the write requests; the in-flight stripe is also released from memory.
-If there are insufficient data chunks to form a full stripe after a small timeout since the stripe is created (currently set as 100\,$\mu$s in our prototype, which is close to the median write latency of 16-KiB chunks (\S\ref{subsec:micro})), \sysname fills the remaining stripe with zero blocks and invalid LBAs.
+Only after all the chunks of a stripe are persisted, \sysname updates the L2P table with the corresponding LBAs and PBAs, as well as acknowledges the completion of the write requests; the in-flight stripe is also released from memory.
+If there are insufficient data chunks to form a full stripe after a small timeout since the stripe is created (currently set as 100\,$\mu$s in our prototype, which is close to the median write latency of 16\,KiB chunks (\S\ref{subsec:micro})), \sysname fills the remaining stripe with zero blocks and invalid LBAs.

 \sysname needs to handle two specific cases during writes.
 First, if the written stripe is the first stripe in a stripe group, \sysname should ensure that all the stripes in the previous stripe group are completely persisted; if the stripe group is also the first one of a segment, the header region of the segment should be completely persisted.
-Second, if the stripe group is also the last one in the data region, \sysname writes the block metadata of all blocks in the segment into the footer region.
-It also creates a new open segment and writes the segment information to the header region, so that the new open segment can serve new writes.
+Second, if the stripe group is also the last one in the data region, \sysname writes the block metadata of all blocks in the segment into the footer region in the background.
+It also creates a new open segment and writes the segment information to the header region (without waiting for the completion of the writing of the footer region in the previous segment), so that the new open segment can serve new writes.

-\paragraph{Reads.} To read a block (identified by an LBA), \sysname queries the L2P table for its PBA (i.e., the segment ID, the drive ID, and the offset in the respective zone).
+\para{Reads.} To read a block (identified by an LBA), \sysname queries the L2P table for its PBA (i.e., the segment ID, the drive ID, and the offset in the respective zone).
 Given the segment ID and drive ID, \sysname locates the zone from the segment table and retrieves the block from the specified offset of the zone.